Enrolled Debts

 Enrolled debts definition and meaning

-Enrolled debts are debts you pay off through your debt resolution program.
-Debt resolution is the process of negotiating with your creditors to clear your debts for less than the full amount you owe.
+Enrolled debts are debts you pay off through your debt relief program.
+Debt relief is the process of negotiating with your creditors to clear your debts for less than the full amount you owe.
 You can negotiate with creditors on your own or with the help of a professional negotiator.
 If a creditor agrees to let you resolve a debt for less than the full amount, the rest of the balance is forgiven.

 More about enrolled debts